Generic Name: buprenorphine (implant) (BUE pre NOR feen)

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of buprenorphine can be fatal.

 Overdose symptoms may include severe drowsiness, pinpoint pupils, weak or shallow breathing, or loss of consciousness.

 What should I avoid while using Probuphine?

-Buprenorphine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or operating machinery until you know how Probuphine will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Probuphine side effects